Sunday, January 13, 2013

 Patron: I wish I got paid to read.

 So do I!
-Actually, I don't.
+Actually, I don't (get paid to read that is).
 I read.
 A lot actually.
-But I do it all on my own time.
+But I do it all on my own time (even when I'm doing it for work to do things like school visits, booktalks and reader's advisory).
 At work I do the following: put together book orders; work with budgets; research and plan programs; put together marketing plans and materials for the library's youth services and programs; put together school visits; research adolescent development and current popular culture trends; communicate and train staff about working with teens, current teen trends, and popular titles; put together displays; keep records to communicate with my admin; network with area teachers and agencies that work with youth . . . to name just a FEW of the things that I do.

 Patron: Have you read book x, y, or z?